 My goal has been to find a lifelong way to enjoy a healthy lifestyle including eating the birthday cake guilt-free, if I want to.
 I don’t know about you but I don’t want to go through life not enjoying foods I love just to be able to look a certain way and be grouchy about it.
 I believe there is a way to have it all.

 The sweet spot is by living in that gray area.
 The spot in-between all the diets, theories, rules and restrictions.
 The all or nothing thinking tends to not end well.
 For some people, this may be where they thrive, with rules and limits but I like to play in the middle area.
 The spot where things aren’t as clear but I find what works for me.
-I pave my own path in-between the many roads and find what works for me and what doesn’t.
+I pave my own path in-between the many roads and find what works best for me and what doesn’t.
 I pivot and navigate as I go.
 I take what works and leave the rest.

 When this information comes out and is ever-changing, think about how you’d like to apply it to your life or not.
 I find that I don’t do well with hard rules.
 I don’t do Dry January but do Damp January.
 Oftentimes, Damp January ends up being Dry January but if I labelled it Dry January, I would feel restricted.
 Some people might notice that their relationship with alcohol is not healthy and need to cut it out completely.
 Some just want to experiment and see how they feel without alcohol playing a part in their life.
 We can’t judge each other or say there is one right way.
 It’s just a chance to take note on how alcohol is playing a part in your life.